Image

 Ways to secure relief teachers

-There are recruitment agencies who can help secure relief teachers for you.
-Here are two organisations who can support in reliever recruitment, there are others.
-The Ministry does not endorse, or quality assure providers:
+There are recruitment agencies who can help you secure relief teachers.
+Here are some organisations who can support in reliever recruitment:

 Other options include forming a cluster in your regions and sharing recruitment for relief teachers or creating shared lists of relief teachers available in their region.